KobeRiddle-dev/Better-Architect-Menu---Tweaks/ReadMe.md

 - Make > Production
     - Produce > Crafting
     - Process > Processing
-- More (no rename)
-    - More (the subcategory) > Misc
 - Store > Storage
 - Transport (no rename)
     - Aerial > Air
     - Naval > Sea

+## Renames I'd like to make

+- More (no rename)
+    - More (the subcategory) > Misc.
+I'm not sure how to do this yet.
-I also want to rename Area to something else, but I can't figure it out yet.
+- Area > something else.
+I can't figure it out yet.
 Please share suggestions in the comments!